Juan-Jones/earnonlinemoney/content/blog/passive-income-ideas.md

 ### 5. Flip Domain Names

-It's not just about buying and selling; it's about envisioning future possibilities and leveraging them to build a lucrative portfolio.
+It's not just about [buying domain names]({{< relref "how-to-buy-domain-names" >}}) then selling; it's about envisioning future possibilities and leveraging them to build a lucrative portfolio.
 Ready to explore the world of [domain flipping]({{< relref "flip-domain-names" >}})?
 Unlock the potential of turning your digital instincts into rewarding financial gains.

 ### 7. Money Market Funds